Toloka/docs/en/guide/concepts/budget.md

 {% cut "When I top up my account, I see an amount 1000 times greater than I planned.
 What happened?" %}

 That's normal.
 For example, if you entered $25 and you see "25,000", it's still $25 with a decimal delimiter.
 Your account will be topped up by $25 at the current exchange rate.
 You'll see the amount in rubles when you proceed to payment.

 {% endcut %}

-{% cut "Why do we pay 20% VAT in the invoice?" %}

-In accordance with Clause 3.8. of our [Requester agreement]({{ customeragreement-probki }}), the VAT is charged in addition to the cost of services and included in the invoice.
-This is the same as paying VAT on purchases at any store.
-Your account in Toloka will be topped up by the amount you entered.

-{% endcut %}